thabnir/minimal-tetris/README.md

 # minimal-tetris

+🏆 One of the Top Projects for the McGill Projects showcase event 🎉

 minimal-tetris is my minimal implementation of the classic NES game Tetris.

 Has different themes and a hold piece.
 Uses 7-bag randomization.